buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 {% include inline_content.html category="canon" slug="mn26" %}
 - The Buddha's autobiography: He gives the bhikkhus a long account of his own quest for enlightenment from the time of his life in the palace up to the transmission of the Dhamma to his first five disciples.
+- Don't worry if this sutta is a bit difficult to read.
+We'll cover the suttas enough throughout this course that you'll get the hang of reading them soon enough.

 {% include inline_content.html category="articles" slug="cosmology-and-meditation_gethin" %}
 - Rupert Gethin gives us a way of reading Buddhist mythology as a guide to the terrain of meditation.